knot126/Trestle/README.md

+**Important**: This engine was originally created for a game I was developing (that I might still make eventually).
+Currently, I want to rework the engine to make it work better - and so I don't have to start on a new engine (yet). :)

 # Trestle Engine

 This is the main repository for Decentix's Trestle Engine, which currently aims to implement Quick Run.
 Please note that it is **not yet feature complete**, and it is missing many things.